 In the Old Testament we are dealing with typological representations in which God illustrates certain truths from the New Testament.
 To this end, everything that has happened to Israel has been recorded.
 It even happened “as examples for us, so that we would not crave evil things as they also craved” (1Cor 10:6,11).

 The baptized believer no longer belongs to the world.
-It has become a wilderness for him.
+It has become a wilderness to him.
 In that wilderness he, just like the people of Israel, has all kinds of experiences, both with himself and with God.
 As he lives more by faith in the Son of God and less by circumstances, he approaches, so to speak, the plains of Moab.
 There is spiritual growth when the Holy Spirit is given the opportunity to increasingly focus the Christian’s heart on Christ.

 Someone has, spiritually speaking, arrived in the plains of Moab, when his heart is full of Christ.
 We see that in the letter to the Philippians.
 There we hear someone say, not as a doctrine, but learned by experience: “I can do all things through Him who strengthens me” (Phil 4:13).
 Why is it that every time we are hungry and in danger, we are upset?
 Because, spiritually speaking, we have not yet arrived in the plains of Moab.
-Someone who is no longer impressed by the dangers and problems of the wilderness has arrived in the plains of Moab.
+Someone who is no longer daunted by the dangers and problems of the wilderness has arrived in the plains of Moab.
 Such a person looks back upon the experiences of the wilderness as an experience of the Lord’s goodness.
 Such a person is Paul in the letter to the Philippians.
 There he is full of “the upward call of God in Christ Jesus” (Phil 3:14).

-The book Deuteronomy is the Old Testament counterpart of the letter to the Philippians.
+The book of Deuteronomy is the Old Testament counterpart of the letter to the Philippians.
 The hearts are made warm for the land in Deuteronomy.
 In the letter to the Philippians, the hearts are made warm for heaven by the Holy Spirit through Paul.
 In Deuteronomy Moses does that.
 He is here a picture of the Lord Jesus as the One Who experienced the wilderness journey.
-He knows all the circumstances, He has preceded us, we may press His footsteps.
+He knows all the circumstances, He has preceded us, we may press forward in His footsteps.
 This Teacher is perfect.
 In Philippians 2 we see Him as the true Moses, tested in the wilderness where His mind and obedience become clear.
 In Philippians 3 our eye is turned to the Lord Jesus in glory, He Who contains the blessings for us, to gain Him.

 Also in the literal sense the Lord has been in the wilderness.
 He spent forty days there, while being tempted by the devil (Mt 4:1-10).
 He has answered every temptation with a quote from this book (Deu 8:3 in Mt 4:4; Deu 6:16 in Mt 4:7; Deu 6:13 in Mt 4:10).
 As we can see, the quotations come from the first part of the book, in which a review of the wilderness journey is given.